Xiao Jinguang: After the establishment of the PRC

 Shortly after the founding of the People's Republic of China, Xiao was invited to establish the leading organs of People's Liberation Army Navy.
 On January 12, 1950, Xiao was appointed as Commander of the Chinese People's Liberation Army Navy and also served as the president and political commissar of the Dalian Naval Academy.
-Meanwhile, he was involved in the expansion of the Naval Aviation School and Naval Artillery School.
+Meanwhile, he was involved in the expansion of the PLA Naval Aviation University and Naval Artillery School.
 In August 1950, Xiao hosted the navy meeting to determine specific guidelines for the early construction of the People's Liberation Army Navy: "Firstly, to build a modern offensive and defensive force which is offshore, light, agile, combat power.
 Secondly, to carry out the attacks-destroyed on the sea theory."
-At the same time, Xiao set about establishing the China North Sea Fleet, East Sea Fleet and South Sea Fleet, which are initially the Chinese maritime defense systems.
+At the same time, Xiao set about establishing the North Sea Fleet, East Sea Fleet and South Sea Fleet, and built the PRC's first maritime defense system.